jshun/ligra/README.md

-a graph *G*, vertexSubset *V*, struct *F*, threshold argument (optional, default threshold is *m*/20), an option in {DENSE, DENSE_FORWARD} (optional, default value is DENSE), and a boolean indiciating whether to remove duplicates (optional, default does not remove duplicates).
+a graph *G*, vertexSubset *V*, struct *F*, threshold argument (optional, default threshold is *m*/20), an option in {DENSE, DENSE_FORWARD} (optional, default value is DENSE), and a boolean indicating whether to remove duplicates (optional, default does not remove duplicates).
 It returns as output a vertexSubset Out (see section 4 of paper for how Out is computed).